I can remember the first time I ever thought that I mightn’t have an easy space to settle my cultural identity into.

 Jackie laughed and said, “Ye two are.
 Yer Yankees from America, Jamesie.”

 Okay, so ‘Yankees’ means ‘Americans’.
 Okay, it makes more sense now.
 I guess if that’s all it means then it’s not bad to be a Yankee, ‘cause we are American, after all.
 But we’re Irish too, right?

-At one point, halfway between where we left in Cork and where we were going in Kerry, we made a stop at this picnic area for lunch.
+At one point, halfway between where we left from Cork and where we were going in Kerry, we made a stop at this picnic area for lunch.
 While the adults were setting that stuff up, us kids went off to play.
 There was a great big hill behind the bus and we all ran up it, racing to the top.
 Tamora beat me there, but I was a close second.
 I didn’t really care about the race part, but I guess she did.
 She said to me:

 “I guess you Yanks aren’t any better than we Irish!”

 “What do you mean?
 I never said we were.”

 “Oh come off it, I’m sure you think it!”